Kingston Ontario, Canada Travel Guide

 Frequent on menus at waterfront restaurants.

-Small, sweet pastry tarts with a gooey, buttery, sugary filling, sometimes with raisins or pecans.
+Small, sweet pastry tarts with a gooey, buttery, sugary filling, at times with raisins or pecans.

 Available at local bakeries and cafes.

 Hand-stretched fried dough pastries with sweet toppings.
-Find them at seasonal events.
+Find them at events by season.

 A no-bake Canadian dessert bar with a crumb base, custard, and chocolate topping.
 Available in cafes and patisseries.